CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CharacterCreationRules/CharacterCreation.md

 ## Step 6: Spend your Attribute Points

 Attribute represent the core characteristics of your character.
 They have one of the largest impacts on your character so you should choose wisely.
-Most often you'd choose attributes that make sense given your vocation ( Strength for Barbarian, Reflex for Rogue, Intelligence for Wizard, ect...).
+Most often you'd choose attributes that make sense given your vocation ( Strength for Barbarian, Reflex for Rogue, Intelligence for Wizard, etc...).

 ## Step 7: Spend your Skill Points